Dave MacDonald, ever the mechanic, works with the crew to build the new King Cobra-Lang Cooper. That's Olympia Brewery heir

 Photo Dave Friedman

-The Lang Cooper's remains went back to Carroll's California shop and then ... looks like discarded in the trash.
+The remains of CM/1/64 went back to Carroll's Shelby's California shop and then discarded.
 Photo Dave Friedman

 Dave MacDonald and the Carroll Shelby Lang King Cobra